Mental Health Resources

 Live Chat – Kids Help Phone’s Live Chat hours are temporarily reduced so we can provide more timely access to support through our other services.
 Live Chat is currently open daily from midnight to 7:00 am.

-Mental Health Resources for Students and Parents
+Mental Health Resources for Students and Caregivers

 School Mental Health Ontario

 School Mental Health Ontario supports Ontario schools to enhance the quality and consistency of mental health promotion, prevention and early intervention programming in Ontario schools.
-SMHO also provides resources to parents on mental health awareness in the way of activities, tip sheets, videos and important questions you might have.
+SMHO also provides resources to caregivers on mental health awareness in the way of activities, tip sheets, videos and important questions you might have.
 Check out this link for more information.

 Children’s Mental Health Ontario